Cod-e-Codes/test-repo/CONTRIBUTING.md

 - Be respectful and constructive in all discussions.
 - All contributions are welcome—no idea is too small!

+## Automation

+- All pull requests must pass the GitHub Actions CI checks (build, test, lint) before being merged.
+- Dependency updates are handled automatically by Dependabot.
+Please do not manually update dependencies unless necessary for a bugfix or feature.

 ---

 Thank you for helping make marchat better!